baranov1ch/node-sdch/README.md

 The client should first decompress the response by gzip/deflate and then pass it do sdch decoder.

-> *NOTE:* There is a lot of buzz in that place.
+> *NOTE:* There is a lot of mess in that place.
 Some proxies in the wild tend to
 > mess with CE header, so that it may be just `sdch` or `gzip` even if the
 > resource id SDCH'ed and gzipped or just SDCH'ed or just gzipped or... you got
 > the idea:) so Chromium tries to perform gzip and sdch decoding for every